pwyoung/docker-dev-tooling/README.md

   aws cli user that runs the script (generate-aws-cli-mfa-credentials.sh).
   There is also a script showing how to decrypt a symmetrically encrypted version of the credentials file produced.

+- ./bin
+  Contains commands that can be used to run the container.
+  See ./bin/README.adoc or the individual scripts for details.